erictrimbs/Spendify/docs/milestone3.md

 ### Eric Trimble

-- Make user login secure by saving password salt and hashes instead of plaintext
+- With Ariel make user login secure by saving password salt and hashes instead of plaintext
-- Give each user their own transaction history instead of having all users see a shared transaction history
+- Silo user data so that users cannot interact with others' data including making the
+- Fix some bugs with history API endpoints associated with the above change